 -

-by analogy to the manufacturing process, to increase the
+by analogy to the manufacturing process for hardening rubber,

-DIP; compare OLD BREED, SHEEP-DIPPED, CHOP, ACHILLES HEEL,
+BREVET, DEEP DIP; compare OLD BREED, SHEEP-DIPPED, CHOP, ACHILLES

 [nb: vulcanization was invented in 1833, and the vulcanization